ILLVAN/ESP32_DIN_MIDI_CONTROL_ESPNOW/README.md

 WORK IN PROGRESS
 It's public for easily being able to talk about it with others, not because its done. <br>
-ESP 3 is working well already, prototype soldered with 3 buttons, handling MIDI clock and controlling delay and MIDI synced looper functions via MIDI CC with different button press combinations. <br>
+ESP 3 is working well already, prototype soldered, handling MIDI clock and controlling delay and MIDI synced looper functions via MIDI CC.<br>
+INPUT: 3 simple buttons, different button press combinations. <br>
 It can receive controls via ESPNOW.
 Right now, it only receives looper level from ESP2 and forwards it as MIDI CC .<br>
 ESP 3 sends cycle and control information to ESP 2 via ESPNOW (to display). <br>
 If you have suggestions or questions feel free to contact.